-Indeterminate.
-The bill creates voluntary certification programs for recovery residences and recovery residence administrators.
+The fiscal impact to the certification boards and recovery residences or administrators is indeterminate as it is dependent upon the number of individuals and entities that elect to participate in the voluntary certification program.
 Application fees and renewal fees may not exceed \$100 for certification of a recovery residence.
-Recovery residence certification also requires inspection fees which are to be charged at costs.
+Recovery residence certification also requires inspection fees which are to be charged at cost.
 Application fees for a recovery residence administrator cannot exceed \$225 and renewal fees cannot exceed \$100.
-Fiscal impact will be based on the number of individuals and entities who elect to participate in the voluntary programs.
-However, it is anticipated that individuals and entities receiving certification will incur a negative fiscal impact and the credentialing entities will incur a positive fiscal impact.